 - Supervisors (department chairs, faculty and other employees with direct oversight of University employees or students) will ensure that each employee under their supervision who is identified as "at risk" will participate in the Occupational Health and Safety Program.

-New employees who are at risk will be offered an initial baseline occupational health exam, and will also be offered periodic medical surveillance, as prescribed by OHS.
+New employees who are at risk will be offered an initial baseline occupational health exam, and will also be offered periodic medical surveillance, as prescribed by Occupational Medicine.
 Any employee who chooses not to participate in this program must sign a declination statement.

 - The ORP is responsible for ensuring that individuals who have direct or indirect contact with animals used for research, teaching, or demonstrations are enrolled in the Occupational Health and Safety Program.
-ORP will coordinate transfer of information between OHS, EHS, and the IACUC, which is responsible for ensuring an appropriate Occupational Health program is in place and for conducting a review of the program as it pertains to animal use.
+ORP will coordinate transfer of information between Occupational Medicine, EHS, and the IACUC, which is responsible for ensuring an appropriate Occupational Health program is in place and for conducting a review of the program as it pertains to animal use.
 The IACUC requires that all employees (faculty, staff, student employees) who are associated with a research or teaching activity involving animals are enrolled in the Program before approving their participation in the activity.
-All Penn State University individuals listed on an IACUC application will be required to complete the Animal Worker Questionnaire and Occupational Health Education Certification.
-ORP will maintain training records and all Animal Worker Questionnaires and Occupational Health Education Certifications.
+All Penn State University individuals listed on an IACUC application will be required to complete the Occupational Health Assessment for Animal Workers which is maintained by the Department of Occupational Medicine.
+ORP will maintain training records.

-- EHS will review the Animal Worker Questionnaire completed by the animal worker.
+- Occupational Medicine will review the Animal Worker Questionnaire completed by the animal worker.
 EHS will conduct appropriate evaluations, discussions, and/or site visits to ensure appropriate health and safety practices are in-place.
 Recommendations for occupational health and safety will be provided to the Supervisor/Principal Investigator, Unit Safety Officer, ORP and IACUC Chair, for implementation by the responsible animal resource director, principal investigator or supervisor.
-The completed Questionnaire and recommendations will be forwarded to OHS for further review.
+The completed Questionnaire and recommendations will be forwarded to Occupational Medicine for further review.

 EHS will maintain training records for individuals attending risk-specific training provided by EHS staff.

-- OHS will review the employee's Animal Worker Questionnaire, medical history and the risk assessment provided by EHS to ensure the appropriate level of risk associated with the animal contact and use and the medical suitability of the employee for the demands of the position.
-OHS will prescribe risk-specific preventive measures, health monitoring to reduce animal related risk, and maintain all employee medical records.
+- Occupational Medicine will review the employee's Animal Worker Questionnaire, medical history and the risk assessment provided by EHS to ensure the appropriate level of risk associated with the animal contact and use and the medical suitability of the employee for the demands of the position.
+Occupational Medicine will prescribe risk-specific preventive measures, health monitoring to reduce animal related risk, and maintain all employee medical records.
 OHS shall also alert employee and supervisors to extraordinary animal-related risks due to medical conditions.
-OHS will forward the completed form with recommendations to the supervisor and ORP.

-Medical histories, physical examinations, immunizations and laboratory tests may be required at periodic intervals, as determined by OHS.
+Medical histories, physical examinations, immunizations and laboratory tests may be required at periodic intervals, as determined by Occupational Medicine.